RyanMaugin/Weatherly/README.md

 # App features
 - [X] Current Forecast
-- [ ] 7 day Forecast
+- [X] 7 day Forecast
-- [ ] More statistical details on weatherwhen user presses cell
+- [ ] More statistical details on weather when user presses cell
-- [ ] Search for weather of other cities or towns
+- [ ] Allow user searches for weather of other cities or towns
-- [ ] See weather of a picked place on a map

 # Author
 Ryan Maugin (@techedryan)
+ryanmauginn@gmail.com

 # License